phetsims/phet-info/doc/phet-software-design-patterns.md

 Very important pattern for new developers

-## options and config
+## Options and Config

-Author: 🚧
+Author: @pixelzoom, @denz1994

-TODO Incorporate best practices from https://github.com/phetsims/phet-info/issues/96.

-TODO This section needs some work.
-The pattern is probably "configuration" for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two implementation of that pattern that PhET typically uses.
+This pattern is used for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two implementations of that pattern that PhET typically uses for configuring classes.

 Use `_.extend` to overwrite defaults to options for a type like:
 ```js